iPhone 17 Pro Ran a 400B LLM. Here's How.

 Medium-term (2027-2028): iPhones ship with 16-24GB of RAM.
 On-device models handle most routine AI tasks at usable speeds.
 Cloud AI becomes the fallback for complex reasoning, not the default.
 The privacy argument becomes a marketing differentiator.

-Long-term (2028+): The phone becomes the primary AI compute platform for personal tasks.
+Long-term (2028+): The phone becomes the primary edge AI compute platform for personal tasks.
 Cloud handles training and frontier reasoning.
 Your private data stays private by default, not by policy.
 The gap between "runs on a phone" and "runs well on a phone" closes to the point where most users can't tell the difference.

 The Bottom Line